atakanaltok/awesome-useful-websites/README.md

 * https://patents.google.com/ - Search and read the full text of patents from around the world
 * https://alias.co/ - Stay up to date with the best of the bests
 * https://patentscope.wipo.int/search/en/search.jsf - Search 105 million patent documents including 4.3 million published international patent applications (PCT)
+* https://littlesis.org/ - Free database of who-knows-who at the heights of business and government

 ### Marketing